-The U.S. college minor: get some extra flavour into your degree
+The U.S. college minor: add some extra flavour to your degree

 This secondary area of study has been a long subject of discussion among the students: Is it necessary or useful?

-Well, the minor gives you extra knowledge on a specific matter.
-Although you don’t have to have a minor, this secondary specialisation was created to give you a competitive advantage on the job market.
-Yes, your chosen minor will be found in your degree diploma.
+Well, the minor gives you extra knowledge on a specific subject.
+Although you don’t have to have a minor, this secondary specialization was created to give you a competitive advantage on the job market.
+Yes, your chosen minor will be mentioned on your degree diploma.

 Some students choose a minor that is related to their main study option, while others prefer focusing on a subject that reflects their personal interests.
-None of these methods is wrong.
+Both approaches are okay.
 Here are some examples:

-- enjoy Engineering and specialize with minor in Robotics
+- enjoy Engineering and specialize with a minor in Robotics

-- take a Business major and minor in a Foreign Language and build a career in an international corporation.
+- take a Business major and a minor in Foreign Languages and build a career in an international corporation

 Overall, you can look at the minor as an opportunity to round up your studies and get the most out of your higher education.
-Together with your major, minor studies will bring an extra sparkle to your resume.
+Together with your major, minor studies can make your resume stand out.

 How to choose your major and minor during your undergraduate studies in the U.S.

 - Don’t feel pressured to pick a university major right away.
-You can wait until the end of your second year of study (sophomore year) to take a decision.
+You can wait until the end of your second year of study (sophomore year) to make a decision.

 - Choose a major and a minor that you are motivated to study.
 You can search for the most popular majors and minors, but in the end the choice is about what future career YOU want to follow.